Sovereign wealth fund: Santiago Principles

 A number of transparency indices sprang up before the Santiago Principles, some more stringent than others.
 To address these concerns, some of the world's main SWFs came together in a summit in Santiago, Chile, on 2–3 September 2008.
 Under the leadership of the IMF, they formed a temporary International Working Group of Sovereign Wealth Funds.
 This working group then drafted the 24 Santiago Principles, to set out a common global set of international standards regarding transparency, independence, and accountability in the way that SWFs operate.
 These were published after being presented to the IMF International Monetary Financial Committee on 11 October 2008.
 They also considered a standing committee to represent them, and so a new organisation, the International Forum of Sovereign Wealth Funds was set up to maintain the new standards going forward and represent them in international policy debates.

 As of 2016, 30 funds have formally signed up to the Principles, representing collectively 80% of the assets managed by sovereign funds globally or US$5.5 trillion.

 Natural resource-rich developing economies are typically encouraged to adopt good governance standards for sovereign wealth funds, such as the Santiago Principles, which emphasize transparency, accountability, and sound investment practices.
 This approach is often preferred over local content policies, which can foster corruption and rent-seeking behavior in contexts with weak governance.

 Size

-Assets under management of SWFs amounted to $7.94 trillion as of 24 December 2020.
+Assets under management of SWFs amounted to $13–15 trillion as of 2025.

-Countries with SWFs funded by oil and gas exports, totaled $5.4 trillion as of 2020.
-Non-commodity SWFs are typically funded by transfer of assets from official foreign exchange reserves, and in some cases from government budget surpluses and privatization revenues.
-Middle Eastern and Asian countries account for 77% of all SWFs.
+As of 2020, SWFs funded by oil and gas exports held a combined total of $5.4 trillion.
+Non-commodity SWFs are generally financed through transfers from foreign exchange reserves, government budget surpluses, or privatization proceeds.
+Countries in the Middle East and Asia account for 77% of all SWFs.